New York Pass and tourist cards: complete guide 2026

 With three attractions visited, we would pay about $120 in entrance fees.
 Although, choosing the most famous and expensive ones, we would spend far more.

-With a small savings yes, but present, of about $7 per pass.
+That’s a modest but definite savings of about $7 per pass.

 The rule is always the same: the more you see, the more you save.
-Thus, the Explorer Pass' ability to save is maximized on the larger 7-10 attraction denominations.
+The savings potential of the Explorer Pass is therefore maximized with the larger packages, from 7 to 10 attractions.

-Evaluating the operation of this pass, I believe it can be an advantageous choice in well-defined situations, such as these:
+Evaluating the operation of this pass, I believe it can be an cost-effective choice in well-defined situations, such as these:

 - When a light or selective itinerary is desired, with a maximum of 10 attractions, because of personal choice or limited time